 - Snacks or food

-- Their room/hostel for the day – Hostels and hotels often collect cash in the morning between 11:00 AM and 1:00PM.
+- Their room/home for the day – Hostels and hotels often collect cash in the morning between 11:00 AM and 1:00PM.
+However, I’m not sure of the cost arrangements for staying with a host family.

 - Taxi Services – their taxi driver, whom was later found dead, claimed that they took a taxi to arrive at Il Pianista trail.